 GBI applies the Foundation Internal Ratings Based (F-IRB) Approach for credit risk of Corporate, Institution and Sovereign portfolios since 1 January 2008 based on the permission obtained from DNB.
-Exposures related with Retail and Private Banking, as well as counterparties in other asset classes which cannot be rated by any of the internal rating models, are subject to permanent exemption from F-IRB and are treated under the Standardised Approach (SA).
+Exposures related with Retail Banking, as well as counterparties in other asset classes, which cannot be rated by any of the internal rating models, are subject to permanent exemption from F-IRB and are treated under the Standardised Approach (SA).
+GBI has very limited exposures in which the ECAI rating are used.
 GBI uses the Standardised Measurement Approach (SMA) for market risk and the Basic Indicator Approach (BIA) for operational risk in the calculation of the minimum level of required capital.
-In the table below, an overview of the capital requirement and gross credit risk exposure on 31.12.2016 is presented.
+In the table below, an overview of the capital requirement and gross credit risk exposure on 31.12.2018 is presented.